 In a race of Ecological Apocalypse, where do you stand?

-Bad to the worst case of scenarios, who is going to affect the most by climate change induced health hazards?
+In the worst-case scenario, who is going to be affected the most by climate change-induced health hazards?

-So what kind of future are we expecting?
-Are we really going to pass this hot potato to our future generation?
+What kind of future are we looking ahead to?
+Are we genuinely prepared to hand off this complex issue to the next generation?

-What’s my approach to this issue?
-Considering the environmental factors along with health and wellbeing of the whole ecosystem, devising a planetary health approach would not only improve and promote the health and wellbeing of all the beings and the planet, but also build resilience and better prepared systems and societies for health and environmental threats such as future pandemics and natural disasters.
+How should I tackle this issue?
+By taking into account environmental factors alongside the health and well-being of the entire ecosystem, adopting a planetary health approach can significantly enhance the well-being of all living beings and the planet itself.
+This not only promotes overall health but also fosters resilience and equips societies to better manage health and environmental challenges, such as future pandemics and natural disasters.
 [1]

 References